 Another major drawback of alternative financial backing for unpaid debts is that they usually require collateral within the business.
 This can be challenging for small businesses that need the funds but can’t afford the risk of losing capital.

-In traditional banking, companies need to meet a plethora of qualifications in order to obtain a lending contract.
+In traditional banking, companies need to meet many qualifications to obtain a lending contract.
 Now, there are specific times when using this route is necessary, especially when it comes to investing in new equipment or keeping a business line of credit for miscellaneous expenses.
 Factor in whether you will need additional assets for your particular industry.

 When you partner with a factoring company, you sign a limited contract that isn’t as restrictive.
 It also leaves you open to additional finance options in the future.